ferianai/Mod02-home/README.md

-# A  Profile Website
+# A Interior Design Studio Profile Website
-Wildlife Society, this is community blog dedicated to promoting environmental awareness and sustainable living website build with HTML and CSS.
+This Design Studio website is a visually engaging and fully responsive platform built using HTML and CSS, designed to provide an intuitive and seamless user experience across all devices.
 It includes sections for Home, About, Project, Team, Galery, and Contact.

 ## Table of Contents
 1. [Introduction](#home)